Hackdromeda/BugBrowser/README.md

 Developed in the Bay Area by Avi Shah and Naval Patel

 # MISSING from README:
-- Testimonials from all tiers of users
+- Testimonials from **all** tiers of users
-- Explanation of life of security researcher and why this improves their lives (work at home skill prize explanation)
+- Explanation of life of security researcher and why this improves their lives **(work at home skill prize explanation)**
-- Explanation of how we dynamically get data
+- Explanation of how we dynamically get data (see section below)
-- Caching system for faster response time
+- Caching system for faster response time (see section below)
-- Challenges: ElementSelected, etc.
+- Challenges: ElementSelected, etc. (see section below)

+## Testimonials

+*"For bug bounty hunters, bug hunting is a passion.
+The Bug Browser Alexa Skill allows a hacker to keep up to date with hacking news, helps them find stuff to hack on, and it can even teach some of the basics of hacking.
+And this can all come from a device on your countertop.
+Very cool!"*

+-Sam
+*Senior Community Manager at BugCrowd*

 ## Enable the Skill:
 [Amazon US Skill](https://www.amazon.com/dp/B07BPVH1S5/)

 ## Inspiration

+**Where did the idea come from?**

 We realized that there were very few skills for [security researchers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Hacker) and [developers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Developer) after meeting with the principal engineer and the community manager at BugCrowd at Los Altos Hacks III.
 They challenged us to create a skill that would a) inform them of active bug bounties, b) provide details about the specific bounties, and c) make their lives as security researchers easier in any other way.

+What motivated you?

+We wanted to tap the [over 166,000](https://www.hackerone.com/sites/default/files/2018-01/2018_Hacker_Report.pdf) registered ethical hackers on HackerOne (as of December 2017) and the [over 60,000](https://www.bugcrowd.com/resource/2017-state-of-bug-bounty/) registered security researchers on BugCrowd and hundreds of thousands of developers who do not have many skills meant to help them with their work from home or programming passions.
+We also wanted to make the skill applicable to the general public.

+These are the crowdsourced heroes who help keep our data safe. **One thing we hate the most** is losing our precious data to black hat hackers or cyber criminals as a result of undiscovered security vulnerabilities.
+Companies such as Facebook could have benefitted from larger exposure to their existing bug bounty programs or new bug bounty programs. **This is where our skill comes in, it gives larger exposure to public bug bounty programs with an emphasis on new ones.**

 ## Mission

-Why bug bounties?
+**Why bug bounties?**

 A large part of our days now revolve around devices and being connected to the internet.
 Customers have come to expect security and confidence in the company handling their data.
 Even the best developers in the world can leave security vulnerabilities open in their applications.
 Platforms such as BugCrowd and HackerOne make it easier for security researchers to get connected with companies and allow companies to reach a vast network of researchers.
 Breaches and security vulnerabilities are expensive to recover from, much more expensive than the few-thousand-dollar reward hackers receive for their finding(s).
 Facebook, Equifax, Intel, 24/7 AI, eBay, Home Depot, Target, and a handful of other companies have experienced security breaches as a result of vulnerabilities exploited by black hat hackers and their reputations have suffered as a result.

+## Use Cases
-Who is this Alexa skill for?
+*Who is this Alexa skill for?*

 1. **General Public** - *All customers and clients value their private data.
 As such, they expect the company entrusted with their data to do everything in their power to protect that data.
 Now more than ever, breaches of customer data are a common occurance.
 Users should not, however, become desensitized or numb to such news but rather proactively take action to protect their data.* - Bug Browser can help anyone keep up-to-date on the latest news about security vulnerabilities, hacks, and other cybersecurity issues.
   - How does this skill provide convenience, save time, and improve the lives of the general public?
     - Bug Browser provides focused news on the topic of cybersecurity.
 In today's fast paced news cycle, not everyone in the public is made aware of hacks and vulnerabilities that afffect them.
 Users who learn they are affected by a security breach thorugh Bug Browser can then take proactive steps to prevent further losses by changing their password, freezing their credit reports, activating identity protection services, canceling their credit cards, updating their computer or device software, and/or using 2-factor authentication.
 Bug Browser ultimately can save the general public from the headaches of recovering lost accounts and data, reversing unauthorized transactions, and more.